StevenCreates/project-dos/README.md

 ### How/Technologies

-⋅⋅*Node + Express Web Server
+⋅⋅* Node and Express Web Server
-⋅⋅*MySQL Database an ORM
+⋅⋅* MySQL Database an ORM
-⋅⋅*File Storage AWS S3 bucket
+⋅⋅* File Storage AWS S3 bucket
-⋅⋅*GET and POST routes
+⋅⋅* GET and POST routes
-⋅⋅*Deployed on heroku
+⋅⋅* Deployed on heroku